simonewebdesign/elm-new/README.md

 1 directory, 4 files

 Your Elm program has been created successfully.
-You can use "elm-make" to compile it:
+You can use "elm make" to compile it:

     cd my-awesome-project
-    elm-make src/Main.elm
+    elm make src/Main.elm

 Run "elm" for more commands.
 ```